Norms of El Puig: Use

 The Norms of El Puig were developed by the Section of Language and Literature of the RACV in 1979 and presented in a formal act in El Puig in 1982.
 The Norms were made the official standard of Valencian in 1980 by the Valencian President Enrique Monsonís (UCD), and they were particularly promoted by the Councilor of Education of the Valencian Community Amparo Cabanes.
 That was the time when the Valencian Statue of Autonomy of 1982 was published using these norms for its version in Valencian.
-The Valencian government enacted that language teachers of Valencian in the educational system had to had a linguistic qualification in these Norms, issued mainly by Lo Rat Penat.
+The Valencian government enacted that language teachers of Valencian in the educational system had to have a linguistic qualification in these Norms, issued mainly by Lo Rat Penat.
 Nevertheless, just with the arrival of the Socialist Party in December 1982, the Norms of Castelló, that use the Catalan unitarian linguistic forms, were reintroduced, the Valencian teachers with the qualifications in the normative of the RACV were fired, and its qualifications invalidated.

 In 2015, the Valencian government of the PPCV passed a law to protect Valencian identity features that protected and promoted the Valencian traditions and language.
 In this law the Norms of El Puig and the RACV were given public protection, promotion and teaching recognition.
 The opposition accused the Valencian government of being biased and electioneering, and a new Valencian coalition government abrogated the law in 2016.

 The Norms of El Puig have been less used than the official normative.
 Some cultural organisations have used the Norms, like the Junta Central Fallera from 1992 to 1998, although its use has declined since its substitution by the Normes de Castelló, and the subsequent creation of the Acadèmia Valenciana de la Llengua (AVL) in 1998 which follows them.
 In 2004, the production in the Norms of El Puig was two times the production of other minority languages like Aranese and Aragonese, although it was doubled by the production in Asturian.

 The Norms of El Puig are still used in different publications related to the Royal Academy of Valencian Culture, association with the patronage of several cultural and political personalities.
 The cultural association Lo Rat Penat, and some publishing houses use these norms in its publications.
 Besides, the rules are defended by the Valencian regionalism in favour of language secessionism.
 The Internet has also given new opportunities of diffusion to the Norms of El Puig.
 There is also an encyclopedia on the Internet created by volunteers using the MediaWiki software, called L'Enciclopèdia in Valencian, which was created in December 2007 and is written using these Norms.

 In 2020, Walter de Gruyter published the Manual of Standardization in the Romance Languages, in which devoted a subsection inside the Valencian normative grammars called Other attempts at standardization, where they analysed these rules as "an independent standard based on the secessionist orthography of Normes d'El Puig (1981)".
 In their conclusion they showed the different codification attempts of Catalan and Valencian linguistics including the New Valencian Grammar (NGLV) (2015) of the RACV.